 What can I do with this major?

-FNR provides specific analytical tools needed for graduate school or virtually any type of career in natural resources.
+EMF provides specific analytical tools needed for graduate school or virtually any type of career in natural resources.
 Graduates can pursue careers in

 - environmental consulting